 Vibration, misalignment, or moving machinery which is not properly balanced can be deadly to a system.
-These things can cause excessive wear bringing the life of any system to an early demise.
+These things can cause leaks, and excessive wear bringing the life of any system to an early demise.

-All these problems have a common warning signal; increased ultrasonic energy.
-This ultrasonic energy is generated from the friction associated with these problems, and can be detected with the AccuTrak.
+All these problems have a common warning signal: increased ultrasonic energy.
+This ultrasonic energy is generated from the friction associated with these problems, and can be detected with the AccuTrak®.
 With experience, you will know what readings are good, and which are bad for the most common types of equipment you work on.

-Example: If you are responsible for maintaining a system using multiple pumps or motors all of the same type.
-After testing a sample of these bearings, you soon will be able to determine what readings are normal or abnormal for a particular type.
+Example: If you are responsible for maintaining the A/C units in a large residential area such as an apartment complex, where all residences use the same cooling unit.
+After testing a sample of compressors, you soon will be able to easily determine what readings are normal or abnormal for a particular model.

 Reminder: To insure success be consistent...
-If you test a compressor bearing, for example, test the same place, at the same sensitivity setting.
+If you test compressor mounts, for example, test the same place, at the same sensitivity setting.